phorward/aoc2024.tok/README.md

   - works: `for i in iter((1,2,3)).enum() print(i)`
   - fails: `for i in (1,2,3).enum() print(i)`
   - fails: `for i in enum((1,2,3)) print(i)`

+- Index out of bounds returns void, index on void should always return voi
+  - `map[10][10]` on a map sized 5x5 should return void

+- `list_pop() can't pop off empty list` should return just void!